-Criterion ITS.2: Does the study include multiple demonstrations and multiple observations per demonstration?
+Criterion ITS.2: Does the study include too few demonstrations or too few observations per demonstration?
+One potential challenge with ITS designs is that an insufficient number of demonstrations or observations impacted by the demonstration are available for analysis.
 Following professional conventions (see Section E), CLEAR requires that the authors of an ITS analysis consider the effect of at least three distinct demonstrations of an intervention, in which a demonstration is defined as the introduction of the intervention to a unit of observation at a distinct time (Horner et al. 2012).
 That is, authors must examine at least three units of observation that became subject to an intervention at three different points in time.
 This requirement is designed to limit the chance that changes in outcomes reflect some other factor that changed at the time of the intervention.

 ITS analyses must also include multiple observations of each unit analyzed.
 Multiple observations from before the demonstration are required to ensure that pre-existing trends do not bias the results.
 Likewise, multiple observations of units after the demonstration are required to see whether the impacts were permanent or temporary and to determine the likelihood that the results represent a real change or are simply noise.
-The number of observations provided by the study affects the causal evidence rating.
+The number of observations provided by the study affects the causal evidence rating based on the following two sub criteria.